JHavens2187/astronomers-toolbox/README.md

 Querying astronomical databases,
 And more to come!

-**Installation**

-To install the required packages, run the following command:

-_pip install -r requirements.txt_

 **Usage**

 Import the toolbox into your Python script and access various functions to streamline your astronomy workflow.